American Orthodox Catholic Church: Disintegration

-Succession claims
+Continuation

-A continuation of the church is the jurisdiction trademarked as "The Holy Eastern Orthodox Catholic and Apostolic Church in North America, Inc." This continuation claimed to have been "held in locum tenens due to lack of clergy" and Ofiesh's widow served on the corporate board until 1999.
-The incorporated and trademarked church was recognized by the Secretary of the Commonwealth of Massachusetts for its continued existence in 2009.
+A notable continuation of the church is the jurisdiction trademarked as "The Holy Eastern Orthodox Catholic and Apostolic Church in North America, Inc." This continuation claimed to have been "held in locum tenens due to lack of clergy" and Ofiesh's widow served on the corporate board until 1999.
+In 2009, this church was recognized by the Secretary of the Commonwealth of Massachusetts as the original American Orthodox Catholic Church.
 This continuation claimed 9 clergy, 17 churches, and 4,138 members in 2001.
+Regarding its relationship with mainstream Eastern Orthodoxy, the church "do[es] not recognize any SCOBA church due to the schism they created in 1929 that continues today."

 Another continuation of the church, known as the "American Orthodox Catholic Church (American Patriarchate)", was incorporated in Delaware.
-This continuation claims 277 churches and approximately 3,500 members as of 2025.
+This continuation claimed 277 churches and approximately 3,500 members as of 2025.
+It has maintained intercommunion with another claimant successor known as the "American Orthodox Church/North American Orthodox Church".
 As of 2024, its patriarch—Roger Paul Willingham—consecrated retired U.S. Army lieutenant colonel and chaplain Virgil ("Brett") Travis of Emmaus Cathedral.
+This continuation disputed the AOCC's post-1933 dormancy and claims to have preserved the historic episcopate in response to the mainstream Eastern Orthodox, by upholding sacramental character.